-Of America’s 73 national monuments, 11 are located in California.
-In the San Francisco Bay Area, there are just three national monuments.
+Of America’s 73 national monuments, 11 are in California.
+On the other hand, in the San Francisco Bay Area, there are just three national monuments.
 But what may seem as a surprise, Alcatraz Island isn’t part of these select few.
 Nevertheless, where are these fascinating Bay Area spots that were deemed national monuments by presidential proclamation?
 Here is a brief introduction to those three national treasures along with a few more outside of the Bay Area.

 Berryessa Snow Mountain National Monument